0x4447/0x4447_product_s3_email/README.md

 # 0x4447-Product-S3-Email

 This stack is for those that want a free way to receive and send emails for their custom domains.
-Ideal when it is not worth paying a on-line service to have an email that you are going to use sporadically, and could care less about all the features that comes with that payed service.
-Also, ideal for developer to have test emails.
+Ideal when it is not worth paying a on-line service to have an email that you are going to use sporadically, could care less about all the added features.
+Ideal for:

+- individuals that have some technical skills,
+- developer to have test emails,
+- or organizations that want to give emails to thousands of employees at scale (they need to build their own UI).

 > Just receive and send email with some skills.

+# DISCLAIMER!

+This stack is available to anyone at no cost, but on an as-is basis.
+0x4447 LLC is not responsible for damages or costs of any kind that may occur when this stack is used.
+You take full responsibility when you use it.

 # How to deploy